maqin2001/qubic2/README.md

-A novel biclustering algorithm for analyses of transcriptomic data
+A novel biclustering algorithm for analyses of transcriptomic data.